promise/readme/README.md

 # 👋 I'm Glenn

-a `18.1012`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.1014`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to biaw/imagehost
+✨ Pushed 1 commit to biaw/multidomain
+✨ Pushed 1 commit to countr/countr
+✨ Pushed 1 commit to biaw/test-area
+✨ Pushed 1 commit to countr/website
+✅ Merged PR #17 in countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✨ Pushed 1 commit to countr/website
+✅ Merged PR #16 in countr/website
+✨ Pushed 1 commit to countr/website
 🗣 Commented on #9 in biaw/phone
 ✨ Pushed 1 commit to biaw/phone
 ✅ Merged PR #78 in biaw/phone